Crunch-io/ta-da/hugo/content/post/third.md

 Generate population weights and apply them automatically to all calculations

-Multiple response and ”grid” data types natively supported
+Multiple response and “grid” data types natively supported

 Coding of open-text data, including sentiment analysis, at the push of a button